 Ms. Romanych graduated cum laude from California State University, Northridge with a bachelor’s degree in biology.
 She holds a master’s degree from the University of North Dakota, graduating summa cum laude.
 Ms. Romanych draws on her biology and space studies degrees to analyze data and manage diverse projects to document Veterans Legal Institute’s impact and ensure its sustainability.
 Recently, Ms. Romanych received special recognition for her volunteer development efforts to Veterans Legal Institute by Congresswoman Mimi Walters, Congresswoman Loretta Sanchez, and State Senator Janet Nguyen.

 Ulises Campa was born and raised in Southern California.
 After graduating High School, he joined the Unites States Marine Corps where he served his country for four years on active duty.
-After his honorable discharged he attained an Associates in Business Administration from Santa Ana College and a Bachelors degree in Criminal Justice from Cal State Fullerton.
+After he was honorably discharged he attained an Associates in Business Administration from Santa Ana College and a Bachelors degree in Criminal Justice from Cal State Fullerton.
 He is currently a rising 2L attending Trinity Law School in Santa Ana.
 Mr. Campa comes to the Veteran’s Legal Institute with a desire to serve current and former service members in obtaining access to legal services.
 He enjoys cooking, weightlifting, and snorkeling.

 Adam Kidd is an up-and-coming 2L at the Chapman University Dale E. Fowler School of Law, who graduated from the University of California Santa Cruz with his Bachelors Degree in English Language Literature, in 2014.
 He has always been interested in the law and it's ability to help people in a lasting and definite way.
 During his time at Santa Cruz, he studied the effects of post trauma on veterans and the participants and witnesses to the wars they served in.
 These studies, as well as having friends and family who have served, has manifest in an interest in working with and for veterans, and he will work hard to do so.